International Association for Mission Studies: Main objectives

-As a scholarly association, IAMS’ scholars and missionaries do extensive research in Christianity, the Christian church, Christian theology, evangelism, spreading the gospel and Christianization, and other Christian-related scholarly theological disciplines.
+As a scholarly association, IAMS’ scholars and missionaries carry out research on Christianity, the Christian church, Christian theology, evangelism, spreading the gospel and Christianization, and other Christian-related scholarly theological disciplines.
 All of these are seen from missiological point of view where missiology is seen as both a research discipline and a practical reflection on the Christian mission done in specific social context.